Architecture and Data Blog

 How to use stored procedures as interface to the data

 Many of the projects we end up working on are replacing existing systems with existing data either wholly or in part.
 In all of the above projects we end up writing data migration or data conversion code to move the data from legacy systems to the new systems.
 Many stake holders of the project such as business users, project managers, business analysts really care about the data conversion scripts and the quality of the conversion.
+Since this conversion is business entity related and matters a lot as future business/functionality depends on the data being logically equivalent to the legacy system.

 Migrations in NoSQL databases

 In relational database usage the pattern of migrations is well understood and has gained widespread acceptance.
 Frameworks such as DBDeploy, DBMaintain, MyBatis migrations, Flyway, Liquibase, Active Record Migrations and many others.
 These tools allow to migrate the database and maintain the version history of the database in the database.
-With the rise of NoSQL Databases and their adoption in development teams we are faced with the problem of migrations in NoSQL databases.

 10 node mongodb ReplicaSet on a Single Machine"

 While doing evalauation of NoSQL databases, we had a 10 node riak cluster and wanted check how a similar setup would work with mongodb.
 So started to setup a 10 node mongodb cluster.
 Since this was for initial spikes, we decided to set this up on a single machine as with the other test setup using Riak.
-Before I explain how we setup 10 node mongodb ReplicaSet, let me talk about replica sets.

 Moved my blog to octopress